 Medicinal plants, Biotechnology, Conservation, Secondary metabolites

 Diminishing Resource: Research shows that collection from the wild continues to be the major source of supply.
-In India, most collection of medicinal plants is from the wild destructively leading to the declined status of a number of plants.
-Due to the reason, medicinal plants are being overexploited and many of them are pushed to the brink of extinction 5, 6.
+In India, most collection of medicinal plants is from the wild destructively leading to the declined status of several plants.
+Due to the reason, medicinal plants are being overexploited, and many of them are pushed to the brink of extinction 5, 6.
 Similarly, the medicinal plants are collected without paying attention to the stage of maturity.
-They are processed and stored haphazardly for long period of time under unsuitable conditions.
+They are processed and stored haphazardly for long period under unsuitable conditions.
 This results in deterioration of quality of source material and final product.
 Despite the wealth of resources (biological, human and financial) available, the sector has not developed in the absence of sustainable harvesting practices, suitable processing and storage facilities, quality control and efficacy of drugs 7.

-Adoption of sustainable harvesting practices at right time of harvest showed positive impact on resource conservation, socio-economic status of community, quality of produce and economic returns.
-It is evident from our study that the medicinal plants collected at right time of maturity following sustainable harvesting practices possess better quality in terms of active ingredients concentration.
+Adoption of sustainable harvesting practices at the right time of harvest showed a positive impact on resource conservation, socio-economic status of the community, quality of products and economic returns.
+It is evident from our study that the medicinal plants collected at the right time of maturity following sustainable harvesting practices possess better quality in terms of active ingredients concentration.
 Harvesting practices/standards are available only for few commercially important species.
 The sustainable techniques/ standards for other important species need to be developed 21.
-People’s participation is key to sustainability, therefore local communities must be involved for the conservation of medicinal plants 2.
+People’s participation is key to sustainability; therefore local communities must be involved in the conservation of medicinal plants 2.

 Modern Conservation Approach: Seeds are best suited for storage in gene banks.
 However, such storage is difficult for the species which do not set seeds or produce sterile or recalcitrant seeds.
 Seeds of most of the medicinal plants belong to this category.
 Generally, field conservation of medicinal plants requires more space and is labour intensive and expansive.
 They also run the risk of being damaged by natural calamities and biotic stress factors.